jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

      ./VBoxLinuxAdditions.run
      sudo reboot

- If successful you can reboot the Linux guest VM and you will notice the changes take place immediately. without these additional tools installed you will receive an error message similar to
+ If successful you can reboot the Linux guest VM and you will notice the changes take place immediately.
+If some of these commands are not familiar that is ok - we will cover them all in later chapters.
+ Without these additional tools installed you will receive an error message similar to

     Building the main Guest Additions Modile[Failed]